liuggio/liuggio.github.com/_posts/2013-01-05-phpunit-vs-phpspec-theory-on-behaviour-driven-development.md

 If the story is a key of the development, the behaviour is the differrence between TDD and BDD.

-If you need to test the addition of an object in a collection and this is represented by an array, with xUnit you should test that the collection contains in that array the object, but if the collection is changed to another type of container, graph for example the xUnit will fail, even if the behaviour is unchanged.
+If you need to test the insertion of an object into a collection and the collection is represented by an Array, with xUnit you should assert that the collection contains the object in the Array, but if the collection will change to another type of container, graph for example, the xUnit will fail, even if the behaviour is unchanged.

 ## BDD